 - Legal directories: Clients can find a local lawyer in an online legal directory.

-- Prepaid plans: Many large employers offer legal plans, which refer clients to an attorney who offers a free evaluation and a reduced fee.
+- Prepaid plans: Many large employers offer legal plans, which refer clients to an attorney who offers a evaluation and a reduced fee.
 Contact the employer’s HR department to find out if such a plan is offered.

 - Bar associations: Local and state bar associations typically provide lists of attorneys who work in certain legal areas.
 In large cities, bar associations sometimes hold clinics where potential clients can speak to attorneys about case specifics.